IQ404/study-notes/README.md

 ## Useful Links

-[dos.GL](https://docs.gl/) is a useful (but sometimes confusing) website to check the information about OpenGL functions.
+[dos.GL](https://docs.gl/) is a mostly useful (but sometimes confusing) website to check the information about OpenGL functions.

 ## What is OpenGL